Line geometry of pairs of second-order Hamiltonian operators and quasilinear systems: Alternating three-forms and projective-reciprocal invariance of the system

 where by $x$-transformation we mean a reciprocal transformation changing the variable $x$ only, and by $x \leftrightarrow t$ we mean the independent variables exchange, see for instance \cite{FPV17:_system_cl}.

-In \cite[Theorem 6]{VerVit2}, the invariance of the systems under $x$-translations has already been proved.
-The invariance under independent variable exchange was shown in Lemma \ref{lem:exchange}.
-This concludes the proof of the Theorem. \end{proof}
+In \cite[Theorem 6]{VerVit2}, the invariance of Hamiltonian formalism systems under $x$-translations has already been proved.
+The invariance under independent variable exchange was shown in Lemma \ref{lem:exchange}, {and this concludes} the proof of the Theorem. \end{proof}